How long would it take you to read the small print for the most popular tech?

 And when you look at the results of our study, you can see why.

-Revealed – the length of time it ACTUALLY takes to read the small print of 2019’s most popular tech products
+Revealed – the length of time it ACTUALLY takes to read the small print of the most popular tech products

-Taking 10 of the most sought after tech products of 2019, we timed how long it would take to read their privacy policies, terms and conditions or terms of service, with some surprising results:
+Taking 10 of the most sought after tech products, we timed how long it would take to read their privacy policies, terms and conditions or terms of service, with some surprising results:

 Wearable tech products were at the top of the list; Bose Frames and the Apple Watch 5 had the longest read-times for their Privacy Policies and Terms and Conditions.